stakater/kubestackplus-docs/content/managed-addons/monitoring-stack/workload-application-alerts.md

 type: Opaque
 ```

-Step 2: Add a alertmanagerConfig spec to use `slack-webhook-config` secret created above in step 1, you need to replace `<workload-alertmanager-url>` with the link of Workload Alertmanager that you can get from Forecastle.
+Step 2: Add a AlertmanagerConfig spec to use `slack-webhook-config` secret created above in step 1, you need to replace `<workload-alertmanager-url>` with the link of Workload Alertmanager that you can get from Forecastle.

 ```yaml
 alertmanagerConfig: